Kirk Hammett: Politics and environmentalism

-Although the other members of Metallica do not speak publicly about their politics, Hammett has expressed his disagreement with statements by former president Donald Trump.
-In an interview with Billboard magazine in December 2016 (one month after Trump's election), Hammett said that he was "just waiting to get into a personal Twitter war with (Trump)."
+Although the other members of Metallica do not speak publicly about their politics, Hammett has expressed his disagreement with statements by Donald Trump.
+In an interview with Billboard magazine in December 2016 (one month after Trump's first election), Hammett said that he was "just waiting to get into a personal Twitter war with (Trump)."
 In the same interview, Hammett stressed the importance of the fight against global warming, which Trump has claimed is a hoax.

 Equipment and techniques

 Hammett is known for consistently taping sections of his right (picking) hand in order to protect his skin from abrasions from his use of palm muting and fast picking techniques over lengthy tour cycles.

 Guitars

 Hammett's touring guitars over the years have included: